strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start.md

   - Click `Finish`
 - Click the **Save** button and wait for Strapi to restart

-## 4. Create a Category Content type
+## 4. Create a Category Collection type

 Navigate back to [**PLUGINS** - **Content Type Builder**](http://localhost:1337/admin/plugins/content-type-builder), in the left-hand menu.